Assistant Professor Dr. Donniphat Dejsuphong’s Lab | Program in Translational Medicine

 Assistant Professor Dr. Donniphat Dejsuphong| Group Leader

-Lecturer, Section for Translational Medicine
+Lecturer, Program in Translational Medicine

 - Faculty of Medicine Ramathibodi Hospital, Mahidol University, Thailand; MD Department of Radiation Genetics